cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

                 vars=["default"])

-`Listing 5`_ provides an example Python Query script, and `Listing 6`_ provides example host code that can be used to invoke the Python Query from VisIt's Python Client Interface.
+`Listing 5`_ provides an example Python Query script and `Listing 6`_ provides example host code that can be used to invoke this Python Query from VisIt's Python Client Interface.
 In this example, the *pre_execute* method initializes a cell counter and a variable to hold the sum of all scalar values provided by the host MPI task.
 After initialization,  the *execute_chunk* method is called for each mesh chunk assigned to the host MPI task. *execute_chunk* examines these meshes via VTK's Python wrapper interface, obtaining the number of cells and the values from a cell centered scalar field.
 After all chunks have been processed by the *execute_chunk* method on all MPI tasks, the *post_execute* method is called.
 This method uses MPI reductions to obtain the aggregate number of cells and total scalar value sum.
 It then calculates the average value and sets an output message and result value on the root MPI process.

 Using a Python Expression to host a new OpenCL Expression Framework.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The HPC compute landscape is quickly evolving towards accelerators and many-core CPUs.
-The complexity of porting existing codes to the new programming models supporting these architectures is a looming concern.
-We have an active research effort exploring OpenCL [OpenCL]_ for visualization and analysis applications on GPU clusters.
+The complexity of porting existing codes to the programming models supporting these architectures is a looming concern.
+We have an active research effort exploring OpenCL for visualization and analysis applications on GPU clusters.

-One nice feature of OpenCL is the that it provides runtime kernel compilation.
+One nice feature of OpenCL is runtime kernel compilation.
-This opens up the possibility of assembling custom kernels that dynamically encapsulate multiple steps of a visualization pipeline into a single GPU kernel.
+This opens up the possibility of assembling custom kernels at runtime to dynamically encapsulate multiple steps of a visualization pipeline into a single fused GPU kernel.
 A subset of our OpenCL research effort is focused on exploring this concept, with the goal of creating a framework that uses OpenCL as a backend for user defined expressions.
-This research is joint work with Maysam Moussalem and Paul Navrátil at the Texas Advanced Computing Center, and Ming Jiang at Lawrence Livermore National Laboratory.
+This research is joint work with Maysam Moussalem and Paul Navrátil at the Texas Advanced Computing Center, and Ming Jiang at LLNL.

-For productivity reasons we chose Python to prototype this framework.
-We dropped this framework into VisIt's existing data parallel infrastructure using a Python Expression.
+We chose Python to prototype this framework for productivity reasons.
+We dropped this framework into VisIt's existing parallel infrastructure using a Python Expression.
 This allowed us to test the viability of our framework on large data sets in a distributed-memory parallel setting.
 Rapid development and testing of this framework leveraged the following Python modules:

 - *PLY* [PLY]_ was used to parse our expression language grammar.
 PLY provides an easy to use Python lex/yacc implementation that allowed us to implement a front-end parser and integrate it with the Python modules used to generate and execute OpenCL kernels.

 - *PyOpenCL* [PyOpenCL]_ was used to interface with OpenCL and launch GPU kernels.
 PyOpenCL provides a wonderful interface to OpenCL that saved us an untold amount of time over the OpenCL C-API.
 PyOpenCL also uses *ndarrays* for data transfer between the CPU and GPU, and this was a great fit because we can easily access our data arrays as *ndarrays* using the VTK Python wrapper module.

 We are in the process of conducting performance studies and writing a paper with the full details of the framework.
-For this paper we provide a high-level execution overview and a few performance highlights:
+Here we simply provide a high-level execution overview and a few performance highlights:

 **Execution Overview:**